thomasthanos/thomasthanos/README.md

 <img src="https://raw.githubusercontent.com/thomasthanos/thomasthanos/assets/.github/assets/proj-extensions.svg?v=623" width="40">

-**Browser Extensions**
+**NexusMods Bypass**

-Four Manifest V3 extensions for Chrome & Edge.
+Manifest V3 extension for Chrome, Firefox & Edge.
 No trackers, no ads, no telemetry — and the whole source is public, so you can check rather than take my word for it.

 `JavaScript` `CSS` · **12K+ users**